Dzheremi2/Chronograph/README.md

 #### Stable

-Stable releases are available on Sundays (if not a hotfix) if their develepment cycle has ended.
+Stable releases are available on Fridays (if not a hotfix) if their develepment cycle has ended.
 Could be downloaded either on [Flathub](https://flathub.org/apps/io.github.dzheremi2.lrcmake-gtk) or via [GitHub Releases]((https://github.com/Dzheremi2/Chronograph/releases/latest))

 #### Release Candidate

-RCs are published before the stable release in sunday-awaiting time for users to be able to test them and report bugs before the release happens.
+RCs are published before the stable release in friday-awaiting time for users to be able to test them and report bugs before the release happens.
 Could be downloaded only on [GitHub Releases](https://github.com/Dzheremi2/Chronograph/releases/).
 RCs are marked as `Pre-release`

 #### Devel